 • Swelling: Swelling is common after any type of surgery and may cause your vision to be blurry for a short period.
 However, if the swelling does not resolve within a few weeks, you may require additional treatment.

-• detachments: retinal detachments can occur as a result of this surgery and can lead to permanent vision loss if not treated immediately.
-Deta
+• Detachments: retinal detachments can occur as a result of this surgery and can lead to permanent vision loss if not treated immediately.

 How To Prepare For IRIS Hooks Cataract Surgery?